 |Bundesland: Oberösterreich||Upper Austria|

-The bi-seasonal resort Grünau im Almtal is situated at an altitude of 528 m at the mouth of the stream Grünaubach into the river Alm.
-The earliest documented mentioning of the name 'Gruona' dates from 1160.
+The bi-seasonal resort Grünau im Almtal is situated at an elevation of 528 m at the mouth of the stream Grünaubach into the river Alm.
+The earliest documented mentioning of the name Gruona dates from 1160.

 supported Austria against Prussia.
 When Prussia won the war, Hannover became a Prussian province.